tc39/how-we-work/explainer.md

 ### Polyfill/transpiler implementations

 *A JavaScript implementation of the proposal, ideally packaged in a way that enables easy, realistic experimentation.
-See [implement.md](https://github.com/tc39/how-we-work/blob/master/implement.md) for details on creating useful prototype implementations*
+See [implement.md](https://github.com/tc39/how-we-work/blob/master/implement.md) for details on creating useful prototype implementations.*

 You can try out an implementation of this proposal in the npm package [frobnicate](https://www.npmjs.com/package/frobnicate).
 Note, this package has semver major version 0 and is subject to change.